Israel–Taiwan relations: Military ties

 The military cooperation between Israel's aerospace industry and Taiwan can be traced back to the Republic of China's withdrawal from the United Nations in 1971.
 Taiwan's military pursued the self-reliance of weapons and decentralized procurement sources.
 During this period, Israel vigorously expanded its military, hoping to share the cost of weapon research and development through export sales of military products.
 However, considering the relationship between Taiwan and Arab countries, everything is done under confidentiality.

-In 1975, when the United States refused to sell Sidewinder missiles to Taiwan under pressure from China, Israel sold anti-aircraft missiles and licensed the production of Angel II anti-ship missiles on site (Taiwanese army was renamed "Hsiung Feng I", On this basis, the Xiongfeng series missiles and launchers were developed.
+In 1975, when the United States refused to sell Sidewinder missiles to Taiwan under pressure from China, Israel sold anti-aircraft missiles and licensed the production of Gabriel II anti-ship missiles.
+The Taiwanese military was renamed Hsiung Feng I, which was later developed into a series of missiles.
 This is the first arms deal between the two sides.
 By 1989, a total of 523 missiles and 77 launchers had been produced.
-The remaining licensed production includes 50 Dvora speedboats, as well as a large number of firearms and mortars, including 127 mm Python rocket launchers, IMI Galil rifles, Uzi mini submachine guns, and various other electronic equipment and weapons.
+The remaining licensed production includes 50 Dvora-class fast patrol boats, as well as a large number of firearms and mortars, including 127 mm Python rocket launchers, IMI Galil rifles, Uzi mini submachine guns, and various other electronic equipment and weapons.

 Since then, arms sales by both sides have risen rapidly, both in quantity and in quality.
-Taiwan's AIDC F-CK-1 Ching-kuo fighter jets and 300 F-5 fighter jets were all upgraded from Israel, equipped with Israeli-licensed radars produced in Taiwan and Taiwanese Navy's Yang class destroyers was equipped with angel anti-ship missiles and Israel's aerospace industry.
+Taiwan's AIDC F-CK-1 Ching-kuo fighter jets and 300 F-5 fighter jets were all upgraded from Israel, equipped with Israeli-licensed radars produced in Taiwan and Taiwanese Navy's Yang class destroyers was equipped with Gabriel anti-ship missiles and Israel's aerospace industry.
 The Reshet fire control and command system was sold, and other companies refurbished 13 old warships.
 In addition, the underground aircraft shelter system, weapons and fuel storage systems are believed to have adopted the Israeli model.

 The British Jane's Information Group in the 1980s speculated that the Qingfeng missile development process received a lot of technical support from Israel.
 In 2001, the National Zhongshan Academy of Sciences also stated in its internal publication that the Qingfeng missile had assistance from Israel.
 The missile entered service in October 1991.